Planning a Winter Destination Wedding? : Advanced Planning is Key

 Real-world example:

-One couple planned their wedding for early December in the Bahamas.
+One couple planned their wedding for January in the Bahamas.
 They ordered their birth certificates in mid-October, only to find out the state office had a three-week backlog, and shipping to the Bahamas was slowed by pre-holiday volume.
 Their ceremony had to be rescheduled.

 What Needs to Be Apostilled?